billg-splunk/javashop-otel/README.md

 <img width="731" alt="Screen Shot 2023-02-14 at 8 25 19 PM" src="https://user-images.githubusercontent.com/32849847/218923108-6c6a7efb-588e-4f7b-b788-768037eae4bb.png">

 NOTE: Typically, to identify root cause and route an issue, an SRE or alert responder would check metrics and logs to determine if it is a software or hardware related issue, and thus route to the correct party.
-In this excercise we are ONLY handling software issues, so we are skipping that part of normal triage.
+In this excercise we are ONLY handling software issues, so we are skipping the metrics and logs parts of normal triage.

 If your instrumentation was successful, the service-map will show latency from the shop service to the products service.